Friday, January 17, 2025

-WOMEN WHO BEQUEATHED THEIR REFINEMENT
+1.2.2.
+WOMEN OF THE COURT WHO BEQUEATHED THEIR REFINEMENT

-HOW THE ROYAL COURT PROMOTED A CULTURE THAT APPRECIATES WOMEN
+THEY PROMOTED A CULTURE THAT APPRECIATES WOMEN

 Francois I (1525-1547) wanted his court to reflect his growing authority, but nobles stayed in their castles, drank and brawled.